DreamH1gh/Awesome-AI4Psychological-Papers/README.md

 The organization of papers is discussed in our survey: <br>
 [From Pre-trained Models to Large Language Models: A Comprehensive Survey of AI-Driven Psychological Computing](https://www.baidu.com/).

-If you find any relevant academic papers that have not been included in our research, please submit a request for an update.
-We welcome contributions from everyone.

-If any suggestions or mistakes, please feel free to let us know via email at **chenhy1018@gmail.com**.
-We appreciate your feedback and help in improving our work.

-If you find our survey useful for your research, please cite the following paper:

-    @article{
-    }

 ## 📒 Table of Contents
 ### 🤖 Tasks